CitiesSkylinesMods/AdditiveShader/ASSETS.md

 `[AdditiveShader]` to find diagnostic and error reports.

-Searching `[AdditiveShader] Assets` will take you to a list of all assets that use additive shader; any errors will usually appear just before that.
+Searching `[AdditiveShader] Assets` will take you to a list of all assets that use additive shader with some debug info to help identify problems.

 Remember that shaders on/off times might be delayed, especially if you have a shitton of assets that use the shader, or if your game is lagging real bad.